 This guest post on the three Benjamin Graham principles you need to know was written by Net Net Hunter member Jonas Åström.
 Jonas is a private investor from Stockholm, Sweden.
-Article image (creative commons) by ValueWalk, edited by The Broken Leg.
+Article image (creative commons) by ValueWalk, edited by Broken Leg Investing.

 When most people think of the Benjamin Graham principles — you know, the father of security analysis — they think of the concepts of Margin of Safety and Mr. Market.
 Those concepts are central to Graham’s teaching and his investment philosophy, but there are concepts that are even more basic that often are missed by investors: